insidious-src/insidious-src.github.io/_posts/2016-11-04-zp5-silent-hill.md

 - Humans:   Shield
 - Humans:   Instantly switch to the Real World for a short period of time
 - Monsters: Madness
-- Monsters: Anti-Infection Injection
-- Monsters: Complete darkness for a short period of time
+- Monsters: Complete darkness for a short period of time (only works if in Otherworld)
 - Monsters: Stay in Otherworld for the rest of the round

 ### Maps